SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

     return countMinSketch
 }
 ```
-The idea behind `newCountMinSketch` can be summarized as:
+The idea behind `newCountMinSketch` can be summarized as follows:
-1. Create a new source for generating seed values and set the counter to be a power of 2.
+1. Create a new source for generating seed values and set the counter as a power of 2.
 2. Set `totalCounters` inside `CountMinSketch`
 3. Iterate from index = 0 to depth-1 and do the following:
 - Generate a new seed value of type `uint64`
 - Create a new byte array of size `updatedCounters/2` using the `make` function
 - Set the newly created byte array in the matrix at `index`

 >Every row in the matrix has a byte array of size `updatedCounters/2`.
-If we are using the four-bit counter approach, then each byte stores the counters for 2 keys.
+Using the four-bit counter approach, each byte stores the counters for two keys.
 This means that we can reduce the total number of counters by 2.
 With the input counter as 18, we get the value of `updatedCounters` as 32.
-Using the four-bit counter approach, we end up with 16 cells (32/2) for each row with each cell containing a byte.
+Using the four-bit counter approach, we end up with 16 cells (32/2) for each row, with each cell containing a byte.

-The idea behind `Increment` can be summarized as:
+The idea behind `Increment` can be summarized as follows:

 1. Iterate from index = 0 to depth-1 and do the following:
 - Run the hash function for the given key and get the hashed value.
 - Identify the `columnIndex` using the hashed value by executing `hashedValue % totalCounters`.
 - Increment the value in the matrix cell at the position identified by a pair of `(index, columnIndex)`.
-> Increment operation will increment either the upper four bits or the lower four bits of the byte depending on the matrix cell position.
+> Increment operation will increment either the upper or lower four bits of the byte depending on the matrix cell position.

 This is how the above approach can be implemented in golang: